jeremenichelli/personal-site/posts/2021-04-02-dark-mode-local-storage.md

 ### Some gotchas

-If you are using <a href="//browsersync.io/" rel="noopener noreferrer" target="_blank">Browsersync</a> as part of your development environment you might not see this issue while working locally on your project.
+If you are using [Browsersync](//browsersync.io/) as part of your development environment you might not see this issue while working locally on your project.

 That's because _Browsersync is doing it for you_, but of course, it won't work once you deploy your site.